google/fuzztest/doc/domains-reference.md

 User defined structs must support
 [aggregate initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization),
-must have only public members and no more than 64 fields.
+must have only public members, and no more than 80 fields.
+In addition, they cannot have C-style array members (e.g., `int[5]`).

+TIP: If your struct doesn't satisfy the requirements for `Arbitrary`, you can construct a domain for it using `Map`, `ReversibleMap`, or `FlatMap`.

 Recall that `Arbitrary` is the default input domain, which means that you can fuzz a function like below without a `.WithDomains()` clause: